 Lauren has been featured in many national newspapers and interior design magazines and can be accredited in part, with starting a revival in knitting in the UK.
 Here, she shares advice on finding a unique business idea and making it grow with the right suppliers, local networks and goals.

 So where did it all begin?
-Whilst in Devon, Aston went to The Contemporary Craft Festival: “It was incredible to be around people who were passionate about what they were doing.
+Whilst in Devon, Lauren went to The Contemporary Craft Festival: “It was incredible to be around people who were passionate about what they were doing.
 I loved the makers and I thought, I need to do this,” she says.

-From that moment on Aston decided to hand-knit with giant knitting needles rather than use a knitting machine.
+From that moment on Lauren decided to hand-knit with giant knitting needles rather than use a knitting machine.
 “I thought, the bigger the yarn, the quicker it would be to knit [an item], it would also be more viable as a business doing it that way, rather than it taking me a month to knit a blanket.”